 Another aspect of Phase II is the designation or creation of a nonprofit development organization representing public and private interests that can seek funding community development initiatives.
 If the town does not already have a suitable nonprofit organization in place, ACE directs the town toward resources that can assist in the establishment of a nonprofit development organization.
 There are several advantages to having an organization that is deemed to be a tax-exempt charity under IRS code section 501(c)(3), including enabling contributions to be treated as tax deductible charitable donations.

 During Phase III, the community works on implementing the strategic plan that was developed during Phase II, and begins developing a comprehensive plan.
 While the strategic plan is relatively short-term, usually covering a three-to-five-year period, and is updated at least annually, a comprehensive plan provides a long-term guide for the community to develop its infrastructure and other community facilities, promote good design principles, and maximize its physical features and assets are for future growth and development.
 The planning horizon for a comprehensive plan is typically 10 to 20 years, and is only updated every five years.
 The strategic plan and comprehensive plan should work together to help the community achieve its vision.
 To complete Phase III of the ACE program, the community should have in place both a planning process and a targeted implementation plan.

 Certification as an Alabama Community of Excellence

-To maintain the Alabama Community of Excellence designation, a community must be recertified after three years.
+To maintain the Alabama Community of Excellence designation, a community must be recertified within three to five years following its original designation.
 Recertification is based on the ACE Community’s progress in implementing its plans and its progress towards approaching ACE Community Standards as stated in Definition of an ACE Community.